How much sex is too much? Between the achy muscles and the rehydration breaks, it’s normal to wonder if too much sex might pose some health risks.

 Your refractory period might affect your erections in the short term, but it generally isn’t thought of as a form of erectile dysfunction — just a normal sort of maintenance cycle.

 Frequent sex is a good thing that can improve your physical and mental health and the quality of your relationship with your partner.

-Here are ways to make regular sex easier, healthier and more enjoyable, and get the full benefits of having sex everyday:
+We’ve listed many of these above, but just in case you wanted a handy checklist, here are ways to make regular sex easier, healthier and more enjoyable, and get the full benefits of having sex everyday: